sparkle-developer/Sparkle/README.md

 Streamer Mode is the same as buttonless mode, but makes the background of the program transparent.
 This is perfect for if you wish to use Sparkle as a counter while streaming, as it will take up less room on your display.

+## Always Focus Mode

+Always Focus mode is a feature for the Buttonless and Streamer modes that allows for adding and subtracting of encounters without the windows being in focus.
+This is especially useful for controlling multiple hunts at once.
+Be careful though, as pressing the + and - keys anywhere outside of the program will add or subtract encounters.

 ## Small Files

 Small Files are .txt files that update any time encounters are added or subtracted, and contain only the number of encounters, allowing for a more traditional display via OBS.